Journal Paper printables

 I use an HP printer with my desktop so the tutorial follow the steps on this printer, depending on your printer these steps may vary.
 You need to find where you can adjust paper size on the pop up box when printing.

-Open the PDF files below.
-Click top open and download the files in your preferred size and type of paper.
+Download the PDF files.
+Once you receive your email you can open and download the files in your preferred size and type of paper.

 Click on File and then on Print to display the print preview pop up box.